OPMDG/opm-core/ui/README.md

 Install
 -------

-A PostgreSQL database with a a superuser.
-Create oppm_core and extensions needed (for instance wh_nagios);
+A PostgreSQL database with a superuser.
+Create opm_core and extensions needed (for instance wh_nagios);